AdonisEnProvence/Darkly/i_am_admin_cookie_breach/Ressources/Explanation.md

 ### The Encrypted cookie

 Second, the content of the cookie can be *encrypted*, using a secret key.
 When the cookie is created, its value is first encrypted using a key, and then put in the cookie.
 When the cookie is read, the content is first decrypted by using the same key.
-Sensitive information can now be stored in the cookie as they are no longer stored in plain text: the private key is needed to read the content.
+Sensitive information can now be stored in the cookie as they are no longer stored in plain text: the private key is required to read the content.

 ```txt
 Set-Cookie: products=AYjA/rwOiMhnaQzzqg33yAHzn7m6JOqBDOTUylpxGrqO9Q+bvExCapX1IyHmZunWzJKCcJDvSeHuKFhSnaZhhUn4A2M1K6jERXRQF2FhIlGpPwTQJlk1tgxGCHd7jBmzrEZbrqDopwdxx+gPXi9AR36vBablJWWerc7UNC4Nr54=